vmware-archive/declarative-cluster-management/README.md

           assertTrue(setOfPhysicalMachines.size() >= 2);
       }
   ```
-  Here, the `having` clause specifies the capacity constraint.
+  Here, the `check` clause specifies the capacity constraint.
 On my machine, this assigns all VMs evenly
   between physical machines `pm2` and `pm4`:
   ```
     +----+----+------+------------------------------+